Bolortsetseg Minjin: Biography

 As a child, her father's work inspired her to study paleontology as well.
-She learned Russian in order to read his books about dinosaurs.
+She learned Russian to read his books about dinosaurs.
 She attended the Mongolian University of Science and Technology, where she earned a bachelor's degree in geology and a master's in invertebrate paleontology.
 When she entered graduate school, the only paleontologist at the university was her father, and he became her adviser.

 In 1996, she joined a paleontology expedition to Mongolia led by American Museum of Natural History (AMNH) paleontologists Michael Novacek and Mark Norell.
 Though she already held a master's degree in paleontology, she was only allowed to join as a cook for the Mongolian crew.
-Instead of cooking, she spent her time on the expedition prospecting, and found several mammal and lizard fossils, which caught the attention of the expedition leaders.
-They invited her to join them at the AMNH in New York, where she completed her Ph.D. through a City University of New York joint program.
+Instead of cooking, she spent her time on the expedition prospecting and found several mammal and lizard fossils, which caught the attention of the expedition leaders.
+They invited her to join them at the AMNH in New York, where she completed her Ph.D. through a Graduate Center of the City University of New York joint program.

 After moving to the United States, she began to focus her career on improving the state of Mongolian paleontology.
 She became concerned that very few Mongolians her age and younger were choosing paleontology as a career, despite the large number of well-preserved fossils from her country.
 To learn more about training paleontologists, she collaborated with Jack Horner of the Museum of the Rockies, who helped her establish the Institute for the Study of Mongolian Dinosaurs in 2007.